|

 The Terrace Garden |

 Hidden behind the high 'rampart' hedge of yew, and glimpsed through a wide stone arch, is the Terrace Garden, with its herbaceous borders and rose-beds.
-A mysterious ivy-clad pergola known as the 'Monks' Walk' can be entered through a tunnel of yew.
 This garden is occasionally used for open-air performances and private functions. |

 |